symfony/symfony-docs/book/testing.rst

     to use version 4.2 or higher to test the Symfony core code itself).

-Each test - whether it's a unit test or a functional test - is a PHP class that should live in the ``Tests/`` subdirectory of your bundles.
+Each test - whether it's a unit test or a functional test - is a PHP class that should live in the ``tests/`` directory of your application.
 If you follow this rule, then you can run all of your application's tests with the following
 command:

 .. code-block:: bash

-    # specify the configuration directory on the command line
     $ phpunit

 PHPunit is configured by the ``phpunit.xml.dist`` file in the root of your